 It seemed peculiar that I broke out on my own periodically.
 But INFP’s main cognitive function—introverted feeling—demanded me so.
 That actually worked out fine, hanging with the group and going solo sometimes to get recharged.

 What struck me about myself the most on the first full day in Moscow was that the ability to decipher Cyrillic script.
 My agenda of the day was completely shifted from taking photos to learning a new language.

-It started from cracking the script on street signs.
+It started by cracking the script on street signs.
 In the museum where they had labels in both Russian and English side by side, I began to see patterns of the language and got carried away.

 INFPs had a reputation about languages.
 Personally, it was one of the most enjoyable experiences of the trip, geeking in my head.
-And no one noticed that until I spelt out some Russian commercial signs on the streets in the end of that day.
+And no one noticed that until I spelt out some Russian commercial signs on the streets at the end of that day.

-That could be a main reason why I found this trip was so stimulating, being in an almost completely foreign country.
+That could be the main reason why I found this trip was so stimulating, being in an almost completely foreign country.
 It brought me back to the years in Sydney that I had developed my fascinations over many things.
 To name a few: urban wildlife, multiculturalism, and street junk.
 It felt like Russia had a lot more for me to explore and have my perspective to share with the world.

 It was INFP’s auxiliary function—extraverted intuition—that was craving for new experiences to feed my mind.
 For some reasons, Washington DC hadn’t generated this excitement for me, not this strong.

 On the departure day, I was going to get a morning flight back to Washington DC.
 Unfortunately, I was in the wrong terminal.
 As a result, I missed the plane.